satvik1406/briefly/README.md

    DATABASE_URL="<your_mongo_db_uri>"
    MISTRAL_API_KEY="<your_mistral_api_key>"
    ```
-   - SECRET_KEY can be any string of your choice.
+   - SECRET_KEY can be any random string of your choice.
    - DATABASE_URL should have the uri of your MongoDB.
    - MISTRAL_API_KEY should have your Mistral AI API key.
 If you do not have one, steps to generate a new free tier Mistral AI API key can be found [here](https://docs.mistral.ai/getting-started/quickstart/#:~:text=To%20get%20started%2C%20create%20a,clicking%20%22Create%20new%20key%22.).